wix-incubator/wix-rest-docs/guides/SPI.md

 * Register an application in the Wix Developer Center, and add the SPI component that you wish to implement.
 * Become a _service provider_ in a single site by implementing the SPI using Velo.

+## Integration with Wix
+Integration with SPIs requires configuration details so that Wix can access your app correctly.
+You can configure integration to your service via the Dev Center by entering your app’s url and endpoint and other configuration details in the service’s extension description page in the **JSON Editor**.
+The extension description page page provides details of the required configuration parameters and types in the **Instructions** section.

+In order to integrate the app you registered in the Wix Developer Center, provide configuration details in the JSON Editor:
+1. Click on **Components** in the Dashboard sidebar.
+2. Click on the **Add Component** button to drop down a list of component types.
+3. Select the **Integration component” option.
+4. From the **Choose the integration component** window, select the relevant SPI and click the **Add Component** button.
+5. In the **JSON Editor**, configure the configuration parameters by referencing the **Instructions** section.
+For each configuration parameter, write the  parameter name and value in the JSON editor, for example “appUrl”: “app world.com/getInfo”.
+6. Click the **Save** button to complete configuration set-up.

 ## Request envelope
 As a _Service Provider_ you are required to implement an API specification exactly as documented.
 Each request that your endpoints will receive will be wrapped in an envelope with some metadata and signed.